BartoszBartniczak/EventSourcing-Example/README.md

 An example of using EventSourcing pattern in a real project.
 Implementation of this pattern may contains some flaws.
 -----------------------------------------------------------

-This is an example online shop.
+This is an example of the online shop.

 ### The scenario